-Christopher Blevins becomes first American man to win MTB World Cup since 1994
+Christopher Blevins became the first American to win a UCI MTB World Cup race in 27 years.
+(Photo: Dustin Satloff/Getty Images)

 2021 UCI MTB short track world champion Christopher Blevins (Trinity Racing) did something that no American man has done in 27 years: Win a UCI World Cup mountain bike event.